 Don't combine the fire alarm system with the security system; combining never works well.
-Besides being harder for you to operate the systems when combined (just the buttons and other controls are more complicated), when there is a problem with one, there is a problem with the other.
+Besides being harder for you to operate the systems when combined (just the buttons and other controls are more complicated), when there is a problem with one, there is automatically a problem with the other.

 In the long term, cost of servicing combined systems is a problem.
 When combined, it is more complicated for whoever services the systems, and that costs more.